ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 ### Process forking with Symfony

 The recommended way to completely avoid "memory leaks" in PHP in the first place is to use processes.
-For console scripts this is typically done using process forking which is quite easily achievable with Symfony.
+For console scripts this is typically done using process forking which is achievable with Symfony.

 The things you need to do: